Mass Mail Guidelines

-It is recommended that a mail filter be created when sending mailings which include Cal Poly students.
-This filter will prevent your account from being overwhelmed with auto reply messages.
-A typical broadcast mailing to the students will generate approximately 3,000 auto reply messages.
-Mailings to staff and faculty will create approximately 100 auto reply messages.
+It is recommended that a mail filter is created when sending mailings which include Cal Poly students.
+This filter will prevent your account from being overwhelmed with auto-reply messages.
+A typical broadcast mailing to the students will generate approximately 3,000 auto-reply messages.
+Mailings to staff and faculty will create approximately 100 auto-reply messages.

 Verify that the message was sent correctly

 - After sending the message, if there was an error, you will receive a message back from the MAILER-DAEMON explaining the nature of the error.